How To Choose Website Name Without Regret

 There are two downsides.

-Instead you can choose a name that's shorter but completely irrelevant.
-For example Amazon.
-The site is nothing to do with the rainforest in South America, and we all know it is the most successful retailer site of the world.
-Your name can be your website name, as if to indicate that you are already a brand before your website's created.
+Your name can be your website name, as if to indicate that you were already a brand before your website's created.
 Like McDonald's, just someone's surname, have never called themselves "McDonald's Burger Restaurant" and we all know it's a chain of burger restaurants.
-There are Pro's and Con's to this.
+There are Pros and cons to this.

 Pro's: